khaors/geocompr/main.md

 - **Routes**: these are circuitous (non-straight) routes, typically representing the 'optimal' path along the route network between origins and destinations along the desire lines defined in the previous bullet point.
 - **Nodes**: these are points in the transport system that can represent common origins and destinations (e.g. with one centroid per zone) and public transport stations such as bus stops and rail stations.
 - **Route networks**: these represent the system of roads, paths and other linear features in an area.
 They can be represented as geographic features (representing route segments) or structured as an interconnected graph.
-Each can be assigned values representing the level of traffic on different parts of the network, referred to as 'flow' by transport modellers [@hollander_transport_2016].
+Each can be assigned values representing the level of traffic on different parts of the network, referred to as 'flow' by transport modelers [@hollander_transport_2016].

 Another key level is **agents**, mobile entities like you and me.
 These can be represented computationally thanks to software such as [MATSim](http://www.matsim.org/), which captures the dynamics of transport systems using an agent-based modelling (ABM) approach at high spatial and temporal resolution [@horni_multi-agent_2016].